softwaremill/sttp/docs/backends/http4s.md

 Instead, all custom timeout configuration should be done by creating a `org.http4s.client.Client[F]`, using `org.http4s.client.blaze.BlazeClientBuilder[F]` and passing it to the appropriate method of the `Http4sBackend` object.

 The backend supports streaming using fs2.
-For usage details, see the documentation on [streaming using fs2 with the async-http-backend](asynchttpclient.html#streaming-using-fs2).
+For usage details, see the documentation on [streaming using fs2](fs2.html#streaming).

+The backend doesn't support websockets.